As the owner of a small business, you know that solid marketing is crucial to your company’s overall success.

 First of all, of course you do—all companies want their conversion rates to increase.

 More importantly, though, it doesn’t set any clear milestone that will determine whether or not your efforts led to good things for your business.
-Technically, if you increase your conversion rate by .01 percent, you’ve accomplished your goal—but this increase will barely impact your business (if it does at all).
+Technically, if you increase your conversion rate by .01%, you’ve accomplished your goal—but this increase will barely impact your business (if it does at all).

-But, by defining a specific indicator of success, it will be 100 percent clear as to whether or not you’ve achieved your goal as you wrap up your initiative.
+But, by defining a specific indicator of success, it will be 100% clear as to whether or not you’ve achieved your goal as you wrap up your initiative.
+Specificity is the first component of setting SMART objectives.

 Marketing Objectives Must Be Measurable